Herbert Hoover: Early life and education

 In November 1885, Hoover was sent to Newberg, Oregon, to live with his uncle John Minthorn, a Quaker physician and businessman whose own son had died the year before.
 The Minthorn household was considered cultured and educational, and imparted a strong work ethic.
 Much like West Branch, Newberg was a frontier town settled largely by Midwestern Quakers.
 Minthorn ensured that Hoover received an education, but Hoover disliked the many chores assigned to him and often resented Minthorn.
 One observer described Hoover as "an orphan [who] seemed to be neglected in many ways".
 Hoover attended Friends Pacific Academy (now George Fox University), but dropped out at the age of thirteen to become an office assistant for his uncle's real estate office (Oregon Land Company) in Salem, Oregon.
 Though he did not attend high school, Hoover learned bookkeeping, typing, and mathematics at a night school.

 Hoover was a member of the inaugural "Pioneer Class" of Stanford University, entering in 1891 despite failing all the entrance exams except mathematics.
-During his freshman year, he switched his major from mechanical engineering to geology after working for John Casper Branner, the chair of Stanford's geology department.
-During his sophomore year, to reduce his costs, Hoover co-founded the first student housing cooperative at Stanford, "Romero Hall".
+During his freshman year, he switched his major from mechanical engineering to geology after working for John Casper Branner, the chairman of Stanford's geology department.
+During his sophomore year, Sam Collins proposed founding, Romero Hall Boarding Club, the first student cooperative boarding house at Romero Hall, for "sociability and economy", which Hoover and William Foster Hidden co-founded.
 Hoover was a mediocre student, and he spent much of his time working in various part-time jobs or participating in campus activities.
 Though he was initially shy among fellow students, Hoover won election as student treasurer and became known for his distaste for fraternities and sororities.
 He served as student manager of both the baseball and football teams, and helped organize the inaugural Big Game versus the University of California.
 During the summers before and after his senior year, Hoover interned under economic geologist Waldemar Lindgren of the United States Geological Survey; these experiences convinced Hoover to pursue a career as a mining geologist.